9 Reasons Why You Can’t Make the Same Gift Baskets

 8. Not having variety will decrease orders

 As mentioned in No. 1, the landscape of people and businesses in your geographic area aren’t the same as they were when you began selling gift baskets.
 People today want more than generic designs for events from birth to bereavement.
 You may have started and stayed with 5-10 different designs, but that won’t fly now.
 Take a hard look at your offerings and make changes.

 9. Hobbyists think they can do better than you

 There’s competition, and then there are people who believe they can make gift baskets more gorgeous than yours.
-That’s what occasional gift basket makers believe when they see you shopping in dollar stores and low-cost retailers buying inventory for gift baskets you want to sell for $100.
-It’s time to stop buying what every consumer can get on the cheap and start purchasing like a real gift basket designer.
+That’s what occasional gift basket makers believe when they see you shopping in dollar stores and low-cost retailers.
+These are locations for cheap gift basket inventory.
+It’s time to stop buying what every consumer can freely buy and start purchasing quality merchandise like a real gift basket designer.

 Which of these reasons compels you to take a good, long, and healthy look at your business to ensure its longevity in the New Year and beyond?

 Which one of these reasons is most important to you and will be your first order of business tomorrow morning?